fmxsh/tot-ontology/README.md

 For any thing to be perceived, there needs to be perception of difference.
 Based in percieving difference, we recognize a thing, any thing, has properties, , identity, etc. Thus, several dimensions of a thing are outlined.
 This differentiation among aspects of a thing is possible, because the fundamental constitution of any object, is differentiation.
 By differentiating things of perception, a set of aspects, or dimensions, or properties, of a thing can be perceived.

 <maybe remove this as we removed property purpose>
-The relations between these properties (purpose, constitution, property etc) of the thing, gives rise to certain emergent features of the thing, which comes to further define the _thing of things_.
-Remember, the _thing_ is the specific thing, whereas _thing of things_ refer, also to the specific thing, but to its general structure, defined as _thing of things_.
-The _thing of things_ **is** a thing just as any thing.
+The relations between these properties (purpose, constitution, property etc) of the thing, gives rise to certain emergent features of the thing, which comes to further define the _structure of things_.
+Remember, the _thing_ is the specific thing, whereas _structure of things_ refer, also to the specific thing, but to its general structure, defined as _structure of things_.
+The _structure of things_ **is** a thing just as any thing.
 Any thing can be percieved as such, without any other specific qualities.
-However, to call specific things into perception, they must be differentiated for their unique attributes, and the _thing of things_ serves as a way to structure perception of any thing to frame the perception of its specific content with exhausting perceptual clarity, which is achieved by structuring perception to frame its specific content in all its dimensions (properties), not just a few.
+However, to call specific things into perception, they must be differentiated for their unique attributes, and the _structure of things_ serves as a way to structure perception of any thing to frame the perception of its specific content with exhausting perceptual clarity, which is achieved by structuring perception to frame its specific content in all its dimensions (properties), not just a few.
 The degree of a specific hammer's usefullness is better understood if the totality of what makes the hammer is understood.
 Therein is for example the purpose of the hammer.
 Reviewing the constitution (its parts) also reveals its degree of usefulness, and so on.
 The property _purpose_, as seen as integral property of the thing, makes the object self-defining.
 Here, the property is _purpose_ "perceptually recognized" as integral to the thing.

 </maybe remove this as we removed property purpose>

 In the same way, the thing is recognized to be related to other distinct things, which are perceived by the same capability of perception of difference, is able to discern the things being part of the constitution of the thing.
 The constitution is also seen as integral to the thing.
 One could argue the parts of a speaker are not integral to it (they are different external things, just put in the same speaker box, and they all have their own blueprints and can even be sold separately).
 However, the boundary of a thing (how we differentiate it from other things) is determined here by the integral identity of a thing.
 All things needed for the identity are considered integral to the thing.
 The thing specifies all of its parts in _constitutoin_ and a thing is thus self-constituting.

-~A _thing of things_ is self-organizing, in that the structure l~
+~A _structure of things_ is self-organizing, in that the structure l~

 whose content combined creates the absolute uniqueness of the thing.